$\langle x\rangle$ and $\langle x^2\rangle$ of the pion PDF from Lattice QCD with $N_f=2+1+1$ dynamical quark flavours: Lattice Details

 \subsection{Stochastic Evaluation}

-The above two and three point correlators are evaluated by using a stochastic time slice source (Z(2)-noise in both real and imaginary part) \cite{Dong:1993pk,Foster:1998vw,McNeile:2006bz} for all color, spin and spatial indices. i.e., the quark propagator $X^b_\beta(y)$ is obtained by solving\footnote{Greek indices represent spin and latin indices color degrees of freedom.}
+The above two and three point correlators are evaluated by using a stochastic time slice source (Z(2)-noise in both real and imaginary part) \cite{Dong:1993pk,Foster:1998vw,McNeile:2006bz} for all color, spin and spatial indices. i.e., the quark propagator $X^{b\vec\theta}_\beta(y)$ for quark flavour $f$ and twist angle $\vec\theta$ is obtained by solving\footnote{Greek indices represent spin and latin indices color degrees of freedom. $f=u,d$ indexes the (light) quark flavours.}

 for $X$, where the Z(2) random source $\xi(\vec z)^a_\alpha$ satisfies the random average condition